+This is a form of secondary diabetes mellitus.
 Type 1 diabetes associated auto-antibodies are most often absent (glutamate decarboxylase (GAD), tyrosine phosphatase (IA-2) and insulin antibodies, if available islet cell Ab (ICA) or ZnT8 Ab).
-Absolute insulin deficiency does occur, with ketosis, but insulopaenia is common, and may be assessed by basal and/or post stimulated C- Peptide measurements.
+Absolute insulin deficiency can occur, with ketosis, but insulopaenia is common, and may be assessed by basal and/or post stimulated C- Peptide measurements.